Replacement plane for Air India flight lands in San Francisco after being diverted to Russia - KESQ

 Associated Press

-NEW DELHI (AP) — A replacement plane for an Air India flight diverted to Russia because of an engine problem has landed in San Francisco, carrying all passengers and crew.
+NEW DELHI (AP) — A replacement plane for an Air India flight diverted to Russia because of an engine problem landed in San Francisco on Thursday, carrying all passengers and crew, the airline said.

 The replacement plane arrived in San Francisco at 12:07 a.m.
 Thursday local time, according to the website Flight Aware.